camunda-community-hub/message-correlator/README.md

 message-correlator.messagesProcessVar=messages
 ```
 see also src/test/resources/client_example/example_application.properties

-# Limitations
-- Process currently has to be started via Message
-  - In the future, other start possibilities will be available, see https://github.com/camunda-community-hub/message-correlator/issues/17

 ## Why we don't use Operate to query the current state
 When messages overtake each other due to a race condition, they will likely arrive within milliseconds of each other and then the eventual consistency will likely mean that the Operate API delivers and outdated result, thus leading to more synthetic messages.
 Operate is only an option, when the messages arrive with sufficient distance from each other, but in that case the workload of the engine is likely not that high that the direct queries to the process need to be prevented (see https://github.com/camunda-community-hub/message-correlator/issues/15#issuecomment-1423830436) </br>